top of page

 Make Freediving Your New Passion

-Freediving isn’t just about holding your breath—it’s about exploring a whole new world beneath the waves.
+Freediving isn’t just about holding your breath, it’s about holding your mind and exploring a whole new world beneath the waves.
 If you’re ready to take your skills to the next level, consider joining a freediving course with Deep Sensations Freediving.
 Our courses are designed to help you safely master the art of freediving, from beginner to advanced levels.

 Disclaimer: All breath-hold exercises in this article should only be practised on land in a safe, comfortable environment.
 If attempting breath-holds in water, always have an experienced buddy present.